esper-io/dev-docs/docs/home/emulator.md

 ## Integrating your system images

 Integrating the system images requires a few extra configuration files.
-We need to keep track of two folders that android studio uses to organise the sdk and configurations.
+We need to keep track of two folders that Android™ studio uses to organise the sdk and configurations.

-- sdk folder - This folder stores the android sdk and sdk tools.
+- sdk folder - This folder stores the Android™ sdk and sdk tools.
 The sdk tools are command line tools that we would extensively use as it provides better feedback, options and debugging capabilities.
 The GUI is lacking at many places in this regard.
 You can find the sdk folder in mac in /Users/\<user-name\>/Library/Android/sdk and in C:\Users\\<user-name\>\AppData\Local\Android\sdk in Windows.
-You can check android studio preferences > Appearance and Behaviour > System Settings > Android SDK and you can find the sdk location mentioned there.
+You can check Android™ studio preferences > Appearance and Behaviour > System Settings > Android™ SDK and you can find the sdk location mentioned there.
-- .android folder -  This is where the configuration files as well as your .avd folders are stored.
+- .Android™ folder -  This is where the configuration files as well as your .avd folders are stored.
 To change the AVD behaviour you have to tinker with the files here.
 You can find this folder in your home directory in windows, linux and mac.
 You can either replace the images in the sdk folder > system-images > android-28 > default > x86_64 or create your own folder under the android-28 folder.
 We will create android-28 > esper > x86_64 and place our system images here.
 Place the system-qemu.img, vendor-qemu.img, ramdisk.img, userdata.img, encryptionkey.img, kernel-ranchu files here.
 Rename your system-qemu.img to system.img and vendor-qemu.img to vendor.img.
 Place your andvancedFeatures.ini, build.prop, Notice.txt and package.xml config files in the folder as well.

 You can either replace the images in the sdk folder > system-images > android-28 > default > x86_64 or create your own folder under the android-28 folder.
 We will create android-28 > esper > x86_64 and place our system images here.
 Place the system.img, vendor.img, ramdisk.img, userdata.img, encryptionkey.img, kernel-ranchu files here.
 Place your andvancedFeatures.ini, Notice.txt and build.prop config files in the folder as well.

-In your .android folder go to avd > esper.avd.
+In your .Android™ folder go to avd > esper.avd.
 Place the AVD.conf file here.

 ## Editing the Config.ini